anhinga/fluid/AtPartyTalk.md

 May 2015 experiments: bipartite graph of data nodes and transform nodes.
 Also controllers associated with transform nodes.

-Working with streams of images (that is, with animations), and built-in image
-transforms: a "wave transform" (reflection of an animation in synthetic waves), a "negation transform" (color inversion of an animation), and a convex linear combination of two animations).
+Working with streams of images (that is, with animations), and built-in transforms of the streams of images: a "wave transform" (reflection of an animation in moving "synthetic water waves"), a "negation transform" (color inversion of an animation), and a convex linear combination of two animations).